VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 accept or reject such a request through VOLTTRON admin web interface.
 If accepted, a bundle containing a certificate signed by the remote CA is sent as a response back to the local instance.
 Subsequently, shovel connection is established with these certificates.
 If the user already has certificates signed by the remote CA, then that will be used for connection.
-Otherwise, the user can run the command ``vcfg --rabbitmq shovel`` and it will prompt the user to make a CSR request as part of shovel setup.
+Otherwise, the user can run the command ``vcfg rabbitmq shovel`` and it will prompt the user to make a CSR request as part of shovel setup.

 1. Setup two VOLTTRON instances using the steps described in installation section.
 Please note that each instance should have a unique instance name.